As a parent, at one point or another you may have found yourself telling your child something along the lines of:

 Or: “Clean your room and you get to play video games for an hour.”

-Now, on the face of it, rewards for good grades seem like a win-win situation on both sides: you ensure that your son or daughter are keeping up academically, and they get rewarded for their actions.
+Now, on the face of it, rewards for good grades seem like a win-win situation on both sides: You ensure that your son or daughter are keeping up academically, even if it means using external help from a professional essay writer online or a paper writing service, and they get rewarded for their actions.
 And providing an incentive for good grades is not exactly a new invention: it’s probably been going on as long as parents have been getting report cards.

 Are they right?
 Or do rewards for grades actually motivate kids effectively?
 We discuss in this post.